larsks/snarl/README.md

 - `--file` -- marks the block as a file that should be generated when tangling.
 - `--replace *pattern* *substitution*` -- when tangling, replace _pattern_ with _subsitution_.
+- `--tag *tag*` -- assign a tag to a block, which can be used to select sets of files when tangling.
+May be specified multiple times.

 To include content from one code block in another code block when tangling, refer to it using `<<...>>` markers.
 For example: